The Being That Ensues From What Cannot Be Explained (short story)

 Transdifference (poetry chapbook)

 Thirty West's founder, poet, and short story writer residing in the Philadelphia suburbs.
-A recent graduate of Temple University, he has been published in Temple's Hyphen, Peeking Cat Poetry, Dead Snakes, SickLit, Waxing and Waning, Black Elephant, and a handful of poetry anthologies.
+A recent graduate of Temple University, he has been published in The Long Island Review, Peeking Cat Poetry, Dead Snakes, SickLit, Your One Phone Call, 48th Street Press, and a handful of poetry anthologies.

 The Road Home (poetry chapbook)